 Working out can cause blisters thanks to the "friction of your hand rubbing against the weight bar," DeBlair Tate, personal trainer and owner of 8Figured, previously told Well+Good.
 Eric Von Frohlich, founder of Row House and two-location CrossFit box EVF Performance, in New York City, says that hand blisters (as well and calluses and dry skin) are very common in his community.
 So much so, that he even created a racy t-shirt slogan: "Rough hands, smooth ass."

 But that doesn't mean everyone's fine with getting blisters—and we don't just mean your manicurist.
-A blister can seriously set back your fitness coals.
+A blister can seriously set back your fitness goals.
 "The strongest weight lifters are very conscious of the need to take care of their hands," Von Frohlich explains.
 "Once you have a blister or callus, it will build until it eventually tears, and then you can't do any exercises with gripping.
 There's no glory in that."

 While it's nearly impossible to never get them, there are things you can do to minimize how often blisters crop up, Von Frochlich says.